adomasbaliuka/lean4-hacking/NOTES.md

 not sure how to rule this out.
 TODO

+This now depends on the axiom `Lean.trustCompiler`, so I guess it would be ruled out.
+Maybe there are other examples that would not be.

 ## Metaprogramming ("macros")

 Metaprogramming constructs (parsers, macros, elaborators) can be important from other files and could arbitrarily change the meaning of any code.
 Not sure yet how to rule this out.